-"Qualified expenses" means costs paid or incurred by a qualified taxpayer associated with the building or installation of hardening measures to the taxpayer's primary residence, including, but not limited to the following:

-- A Class A fire rated roof. - Enclosed eaves. - o Fire-resistant vents. - At least six inches of noncombustible vertical clearance at the bottom of the exterior surface of a building on the property, measured from the ground up. - "Qualified taxpayer" means an individual whose primary residence, for any taxable year in which the taxpayer claims the credit, is located in a high or very high fire hazard severity zone, as identified by the State Fire Marshal, as defined, and who satisfies either of the following: - o For spouses filing joint returns, heads of household, and surviving spouses, has adjusted gross income (AGI) of \$250,000 or less, or - o For other individuals, has AGI of \$125,000 or less.
+- "Qualified expenses" means costs paid or incurred by a qualified taxpayer associated with the building or installation of hardening measures to the taxpayer's primary residence, including, but not limited to the following: - o A "Class A" fire rated roof. - Enclosed eaves. - o Fire-resistant vents. - At least six inches of noncombustible vertical clearance at the bottom of the exterior surface of a building on the property, measured from the ground up. - o Exterior wall covering that is noncombustible. - "Qualified taxpayer" means an individual whose primary residence, for any taxable year in which the taxpayer claims the credit, is located in a high or very high fire hazard severity zone, as identified by the State Fire Marshal, as defined, and who satisfies either of the following: - For spouses filing joint returns, heads of household, and surviving spouses, has adjusted gross income (AGI) of \$250,000 or less, or - o For other individuals, has AGI of \$125,000 or less.